mamaspaspa/Team-Profile-Generator/README.md

 ## Credits

-Referenced: The in-class mini challenges from the past week and assistance from a friend of mine.
+Referenced: The in-class mini challenges from the past week, Stack Overflow and assistance from a friend of mine.

 ## License